Maria-Leiliane/quarkus-client-address-api/README.md

 For test we have the doc: [http://localhost:8080/q/swagger-ui/](http://localhost:8080/q/swagger-ui/)
-Other options: Import the `client-address-api.json` file and lets test it.
+Other options: Import in collection directory the `collection_2025-08-21.yaml` and lets test it.

 ### 5. Run with Docker (In Development)